-WHAT ARE THE IDEAL POSITIONS OF DOORS AND WINDOWS IN A BATHROOM ACCORDING TO VASTU?
+WHAT ARE THE VASTU GUIDELINES FOR DOORS AND WINDOWS IN A BATHROOM?

 A large window can be in the North and a smaller ventilator in the East or West: The Scientific Reasoning – The small window either in the East or the West will allow the sunrays to dry up the bathroom quickly, while the bigger window in the North will allow constant light into the Bathroom.
 Also, by having 2 windows on adjacent walls, cross-ventilation is allowed which ensures that fresh air replaces the humid air.

 The door can be in the East or North-East: The Scientific Reasoning – The door should be located away from the commode to prevent it from hitting the WC and obstructing the space near it.

 WHAT ARE THE IDEAL COLOURS FOR A BATHROOM ACCORDING TO VASTU?

 The colour of the bathroom walls: Can be according to one’s choice but it is preferable to have light shades.
 Avoid red and black color.
 The Scientific Reasoning – Light shades brigten up a space and make it appear larger.
 One may not notice any dangerous insects or animals that can enter the Bathroom through the floor traps, if dark colours like black and red are used.
 Also, the dirty floor corners may go unnoticed, if dark colours are used.

 The Vastu guidelines are very similar to the guidelines used by modern Architects in designing a house.
 To read about an Architect’s guidelines on the design of a bathroom, go to: